bsmith89/midas2-wiki/Home.md

 summarizing TODO within and across samples for each species found to be at sufficient coverage.

-# Overview: The MIDAS Workflow
+# Overview: The MIDAS2 Workflow

-MIDAS contains two strain-level reads-to-table analysis modules: population SNVs analysis (SNV module) and pan-genome CNVs analysis (CNV module).
+MIDAS2 contains two strain-level reads-to-table analysis modules: population SNVs analysis (SNV module) and pan-genome CNVs analysis (CNV module).
 Each module includes two sequential steps: single-sample analysis and across-samples analysis.